Telex: Canada

 Canada-wide automatic teleprinter exchange service was introduced by the CPR Telegraph Company and CN Telegraph in July 1957 (the two companies, operated by rivals Canadian National Railway and Canadian Pacific Railway, would join to form CNCP Telecommunications in 1967).
 This service supplemented the existing international telex service that was put in place in November 1956.
 Canadian telex customers could connect with nineteen European countries in addition to eighteen Latin American, African, and trans-Pacific countries.
 The major exchanges were located in Montreal (01), Toronto (02), and Winnipeg (03).

 New Zealand

 In 1960, telex was introduced in New Zealand for businesses to communicate with the northern hemisphere, specially with the United Kingdom.
 In 1966 there were over 400 subscribers, and by 1981 the number had jumped to 3,600.

-In 1960, the New Zealand Post Office released GENTEX, a telex system cheaper than the ones available at a time.
+In 1960, the New Zealand Post Office released GENTEX, a telex system cheaper than those otherwise available at the time.

 Kenya

 Telex was introduced in Kenya by the British Empire during the Kenya Colony period.
 International telex and telephone lines were installed on Kenya's major urban centers, such as Nairobi and Mombasa, to connect British administrators and merchants with their counterparts in England.
-After the independence of Kenya in 1963, the telex system was expandaded to the rural areas.
+After the independence of Kenya in 1963, the telex system was expanded to the rural areas.
 In 1977 there were 920 lines on Kenya, raised to 2,800 in 1988.